vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

 ### New Project

 Starting from the basic solution created by Stride, add a new F# class library called `MyGame.Core`, I renamed `Library.fs` to `Program.fs`, and included all the Stride nuget packages from the `MyGame` project.
-Save the solution and make sure go to the Stride editor and select File -> Reload Project.
+Then add `MyGame` project as a reference to MyGame.Core.
+Then add `MyGame.Core` as a project reference in `MyGame.Windows`.
+Make sure to save the solution and make sure go to the Stride editor and select File -> Reload Project.
 Otherwise, the Stride editor will remove your F# project from the solution whenever changes are made.
 Another issue is that the Stride editor will try to build with fsc.exe and fail.
 You can build the F# project first through Visual Studio then run the project via the Editor or run the project entirely through Visual Studio.

 ![Setup]({{ site.url }}/assets/images/mvu-stride/fsc-error.png)